 Backdating Employee Termination Date

-When an employee is retroactively terminated and the termination date coincides with an enrolled plan that had previously ended, the system will reinstate the prior plans making them current and then trigger COBRA.
+When an employee is retroactively terminated and the termination date coincides with an enrolled plan that is in a prior status, the system will reinstate the prior plans making them current and then trigger COBRA.

 Example: Company has an active enrollment for 1/1/2019 plans.
 Employee is enrolled in 2018 plans and has renewed his benefits for 1/1/2019.
 Open enrollment closes which makes the 2019 plans the current plans.
 On 1/2/2019 the employee is terminated with a termination date of 12/23/2018.
 Even though the 2018 plans have ended, the system will reactivate the employees 2018 plans and trigger COBRA on those plans.
 Since the employee terminated before the 2019 plans started, we will trigger on the 2018 plans.